foopod/blog-2.0/_posts/2017-11-29-athletic-development.md

 ### Summary.

 Overall it looks pretty interesting.
-The one problem I have with it is that it looks intimidating.
+The one problem I have with it, is that it looks intimidating.
 I don't know any teams that would volunteer to do this unless they do something like it already.

 If you want to know more about Athletic Development or just have a chat, then jump into their <a href="https://join.slack.com/t/athleticdevelopment/shared_invite/enQtMjc0OTE5NDE2OTQ5LWEzZTI0NTlhNzk5ZThlOGY1NTQ2ZmM2NmMyYWI3ZTQxZjEwOTdkMjgyZTAyZWVlM2IwNTgxZGFjMTFlNzViZjg">Slack Channel</a> rather than commenting below.